 Here are key preventive and therapeutic steps:

 Maintaining a healthy weight.
 For every 5 kg of weight gained over a body mass index (BMI) of 25, the risk for developing OA of the knee increases by 36%.
-Although OA is usually associated with aging, the link between obesity and knee OA starts early, at around 11 years of age in girls and 20 years of age in men.
+Although OA is usually associated with aging, the link between being overweight and developing knee OA starts early, at around 11 years of age in girls and 20 years of age in men.
 Losing as little as 5 kg significantly decreases a woman’s chances of developing symptomatic knee OA.

-In contrast to the effects of saturated fat, higher intakes of mono- and poly-unsaturated fatty acids are associated with a reduced loss of joint space width.
+In contrast to the effects of saturated fat, higher intakes of mono- and polyunsaturated fatty acids are associated with a reduced loss of joint space width.
 The ratio between the intake of omega-6 and omega-3 fatty acids is also important in OA, and the Multicenter Osteoarthritis Study (MOST) found a positive relationship between omega-6 animal source fat arachidonic acid and synovitis.
-MOST also found a relationship between plasma levels of omega-3 fatty acids and patellofemoral cartilage loss.
-However, clinical trials have not supported fish oil supplementation as an effective treatment for OA.
+MOST also found a relationship between plasma levels of omega-3 fatty acids and patellofemoral cartilage loss; however, clinical trials have not supported fish oil supplementation as an effective treatment for OA.,

 Glucosamine sulfate and chondroitin sulfate.
 Although studies on the benefit of these supplements have yielded mixed results, a Cochrane review concluded that overall benefits were moderate.
-The European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) has reviewed the data on symptomatic slow-acting drugs for Osteoarthritis (SYSADOAs).
+The European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis (ESCEO) has reviewed the data on symptomatic slow-acting drugs for osteoarthritis (SYSADOAs).
 They recommend these as a first-line therapy for OA, concluding that a patented crystalline form of glucosamine in knee OA patients has been found to be the only type of glucosamine demonstrating a clear superiority in terms of pain, functional impairment, reduction of joint space narrowing, and number of patients requiring total joint replacement, when compared with placebo.
-Fewer studies have been done with prescription strength chondroitin sulfate, but these have revealed benefits similar to glucosamine.
+Fewer studies have been done with prescription-strength chondroitin sulfate, but these have revealed benefits similar to glucosamine.

 Avocado/soybean unsaponifiables (ASU) are avocado and soybean oil extracts that have been shown, in several human clinical trials, to reduce pain and stiffness while improving joint function.
-Although the active component(s) remains unknown, the sterol contents are believed to help prevent cartilage degradation, inhibit cholesterol absorption, and inhibit endogenous cholesterol biosynthesis, which mediate reactive oxygen species pathology in chondrocytes.
+Although the active component(s) remain unknown, the sterol contents are believed to help prevent cartilage degradation, inhibit cholesterol absorption, and inhibit endogenous cholesterol biosynthesis, which mediate reactive oxygen species pathology in chondrocytes.